 Why Buy a Kids’ Step Stool?

 From making the potty comfortable to helping with handwashing, stools give the extra boost many kids require to conquer toilet training once and for all.
 Stools also act as a hygienic aid.
-And they support your child in brushing their teeth, getting into their bed easier, reaching their favorite toy (or cookies), and so much more.
+They support your child in brushing their teeth, getting into their bed easier, reaching their favorite toy (or cookies), and so much more.

 So, with that, what are some of the best toddler step stools available in today’s market?
 They include the following: